CanTopay/qrhelper/README.md

 -    get_refset: Get contents of the refset.
 -    get_refmap: Get contents of the refmap.
 -    get_reftable: Get contents of the reftable.
+-    chk_refdata_obj: Check the ref data object and info.
 -    post_refset: Post an item into a refset.
 -    post_refmap: Post a key:value pair into a refmap.
 -    post_bulkrefmap: Bulk post a list of key:value pairs(json) into a refmap.